prithajnath/fnalgo/README.md

 ```
 $ ./add_solution
 Enter problem URL: https://leetcode.com/problems/longest-substring-without-repeating-characters/
 What language are you adding your solution in?
-(Type the extension: py, ex, rb, go etc): py
+(For ex: Python, Ruby, Golang etc): py
 What's your GitHub username: prithajnath
 ```
 You should then be able to add your solution to the newly created file